Madrasa Discourses Immersion

 Students have the option of applying for the one-week Winter Intensive or the two-week Summer Intensive, both of which take place in an international location outside of the United States.
 Past intensives have been held in Doha, Qatar, and Kathmandu, Nepal.
 The Kroc Institute sponsors the majority of travel, lodging, and food costs.
 The number of students who accompany the team for each intensive will vary depending on location and budget.

 During the intensive, the selected undergraduates participate in courses alongside the Madrasa Discourses students and engage in cross-cultural dialogue through structured discussion groups and excursions to various cultural sites.
 The discussions cover topics and questions related to religion, identity, gender, politics, and science.
-Students also produce a reflective essay, which may be published on the Contending Modernities blog.
+Students also produce a reflective essay, which might be selected for publication on the Contending Modernities blog.

 Throughout the semester, students may facilitate weekly conversations with a small number of Madrasa Discourses students on topics similar to those raised during the intensive.
 Students may also take turns guiding the Madrasa Discourses students through the process of reading and discussing an English-language book to assist with developing English proficiency.
 Meetings take place via Zoom or similar internet-based video conferencing software.